Sustainable preservation of unique White Fathers images

 Meemoo is ensuring this audiovisual cultural heritage is not lost, working together with KADOC - KU Leuven to preserve the collection and CINEMATEK, who were responsible for its registration and restoration.

 These titles consist of multiple versions of various (working) copies, including shorter montages, different language versions, and image and audio reels.

-Together with KADOC and Cinematek, we organised a tendering procedure to find a digitisation partner for this project.
+Together with KADOC and CINEMATEK, we organised a tendering procedure to find a digitisation partner for this project.
 Following extensive research, we ultimately opted for R3store Studios, a British company with previous experience of delicate films affected by vinegar syndrome.
-The film objects left for London In October 2019 and will remain there until June 2020.
-Once digitised, the files will be preserved in our meemoo archive system.
+The film objects left for London in October 2019 and will remain there until June 2020.
+Once digitised, the files flowed into our meemoo archive system for sustainable archiving.

 The audiovisual content is not yet in the public domain because it’s still less than 70 years since the filmmakers passed away, but its metadata is already freely available.
 Our expert colleagues from KADOC have added this metadata and made it accessible in 2022, including through our own platform, The Archive.

 Tip!
 You can look up the metadata at hetarchief.be by searching for “Witte paters + kadoc”, and this produces 128 search results.
 If you want to consult the content in person on site, you can make a request to KADOC via The Archive for them to contact you.

 This collection is worth its weight in gold from an educational perspective.
 Teachers can find all the content, with its necessary contextualisation, at The Archive for Education.
 The experts from KADOC have joined forces with our educational colleague Jelle for this, and together they created collections that can be used in the classroom straight away.
 The White Fathers’ audiovisual content is available to our content partners on Catalogus Pro.